 9 Mid-Cycle Update

 A challenge we often face in post-secondary education is, once reporting is complete, faculty and administrators often resume their routine work without reflecting on results (Kim, 2018).
-To address this gap, at our university, policy states that programs are required to provide a Mid-Cycle Update to the Academic Planning and Priorities Committee of Senate (APPC) mid-way through the seven year program review cycle.
+To address this gap, we encourage postsecondary institutions to adopt a mid-cycle reporting process to the academic planning committee mid-way through the seven year program review cycle.

 Instructions for Deans and Program Review Teams